March is music in our school month however, most of these ideas are fun any time of the year. Below we share some music ideas for school.

+Music can also be a bonding experience.
 Play music as background right from the beginning of the day.
 Just as you take care to make your environment visually appealing and stimulating, you should also note the effect that music has on the atmosphere in the program and classroom.

-Entering a room can be intimidating for people of any age.
+NOTE: Entering a room can be intimidating for people of any age.

 - Music can help to make your program space warm and inviting.